 - After that, leave the camera alone, and move the object twice the distance again, to 4 feet and take another photo at the same setting

-- And after that, move the object twice the distance again given that the room and the furnitures would allow and photograph the setting once more
+- And after that, move the object twice the distance again given that the room and the furniture would allow and photograph the setting once more

 Similarly, in an abandoned warehouse, an old factory, or other similar buildings where some windows may even be boarded light will behave the same way.
 The parts closer to the light sources will be brighter than the parts that are farther.
 The dark areas may lose some detail and this is where the temptation starts.
-“I can open the shadows” you think, and more often than not, you do.
-The fact that you can do this does not mean that you should since doing so will lose the mood, the character of the space.
-“What if I use additional lights, is it not the same” you ask.
+“I can open the shadows,” you think, and more often than not, you do.
+The fact that you can do this does not mean that you should since it will cause the photograph to lose the mood, the character of the space.
+“What if I use additional lights, is it not the same,” you ask.
 The answer is, no it is not since the additional light, which many interior photographers use, will change the look and will present a different interior.
 The careful photographer using artificial lighting will also try to preserve the character of the space by carefully controlling the light positions, where the reflectors go if any, and so on.

-Try observing and preserving the mood, you may be surprised to find how much showing extra shadow detail may actually miss in the overall image.
+Try observing and preserving the mood.
+You may be surprised to find that showing too much shadow detail may actually hurt the mood in the overall image.

 May your shadows fall on Zones 2 and 3, and your highlights on Zones 8 and 9 all the time!